Azure/azure-sdk-for-js/sdk/test-utils/recorder-new/README.md

 Run this command

-- `docker run -v <your-volume-name-or-location>:/etc/testproxy -p 5001:5001 -p 5000:5000 azsdkengsys.azurecr.io/engsys/ubuntu_testproxy_server:latest`
+- `docker run -v temp-location:/etc/testproxy -p 5001:5001 -p 5000:5000 azsdkengsys.azurecr.io/engsys/ubuntu_testproxy_server:latest`
   (Eventually, recorder will trigger this for you!)
+  [Note: Update `temp-location` in the command to your desired location.]

 ## Running the test at test-utils\recorder-new